-Obviously you should detail how your practice and expertise will enhance the firm's own practice area and, if you are intending to approach a number of firms, you will have to bespoke your pitch for each.
+Obviously, you should detail how your practice and expertise will enhance the firm's own practice area and, if you are intending to approach a number of firms, you will have to make your pitch bespoke for each.
 Most business plans will have a "core", leaving the rest to be amended to take account of individual client opportunities and relationships at a given firm.
 Generally the business plan is not presented until after you have interviewed at least once and had a chance to become properly informed of potential client synergies.

 Although I would suggest you prepare a core business plan before you approach a given firm, for tactical and professional reasons, you may not wish to "reveal all" in your initial submission.
-This is generally perfectly acceptable because your main sponsor (usually the Head of Department or practice area) will more often than not be required to submit supporting documentation and will often wish to co-author a joint plan or possibly require you to amend the document into the firm's own pro forma ahead of the partnership vote.
+This is generally perfectly acceptable because your main sponsor (usually the Head of Department or practice area) will, more often than not, be required to submit supporting documentation, and will often wish to co-author a joint plan or possibly require you to amend the document into the firm's own proforma ahead of the partnership vote.

-Presenting numbers
+7. Presenting numbers

 A business plan should be a compelling sales document but without numbers that add up it will generally look fanciful.
-In relation to followings you should present these in tabular form breaking down each client by historic billings and potential future billing.
+In relation to followings you should present these in tabular form breaking down each client by historic billings and potential future billing (click here to see a sample business plan).